mariohernandez/training/drupal-best-practices/README.md

 ## Benefits of this approach

 * It’s (mostly) twig, css, js, with no PHP.
-* Although you may end up with lots of twig template files, you can set up a directory structure that helps keep them logically organized, and easier to see how things piece together.
+* Although you may end up with more twig template files, you can set up a directory structure that helps keep them logically organized, and easier to see how things piece together.
-* It should be more straightforward when it comes to accommodating Drupal’s methods for injecting features from contrib modules (i.e., attributes object).
+* It is more straightforward when it comes to accommodating Drupal’s methods for injecting features from contrib modules (i.e., attributes object).

 ## Passing fields values to components